jianxing31/gitHub-action-push-image-to-ecr/README.md

 terraform apply
 ```

-### 3. Build a workflow to build image and push image to ECR
+### 3. Build a workflow to build images and push images to ECR
 Example workflow:
 ```shell
 name: image-build-and-push